vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *pāśānkuśavarābhītīhastān śaktisamanvitān* //20//

-*etāms tu vinyased dehe mātṛ kānyāsavat priye* /
+*etāms tu vinyased dehe mātṛkānyāsavat priye* /

 That there could be fi fty-one Gaṇeśas should not surprise the reader.